-NEW clinical trial for healthy females aged between 18 and 45.
-Get paid for your time!
+Paid clinical trial for healthy females aged between 18 to 45.

 This study will be conducted at our clinical trials unit in London Bridge and will involve healthy pre-menopausal female volunteers aged 18-45.